beccapana/yandex_tests/README.md

 # made with luv special for yandex 💛

+Sorry for the large number of commits, I was writing auto tests for the first time.
+Since I was learning new material, It somehow didn't occur to me that expecting more prefessional code.

 # Project Setup

 This project is a test automation suite for the Petstore API.